MGM Home Entertainment: 2019–present

-With the acquisition of Fox's parent company 21st Century Fox by Disney on March 20, 2019, MGM announced in their 2019 report that it would not renew its deal with Fox after the current agreement expired on June 30, 2020, and would search for a new distributor afterwards.
+With the acquisition of Fox's parent company 21st Century Fox by Disney on March 20, 2019, MGM announced in their 2019 report that it would not renew its deal with Fox, and would search for a new distributor afterwards.
 In the studio's 2020 financial report, MGM named Warner Bros.
 Home Entertainment as their new home media distributor.

-On May 26, 2021, it was officially announced that MGM will be acquired by Amazon for $8.45 billion, subject to regulatory approvals and other routine closing conditions; with the studio continuing to operate as a label under the new parent company, but leaving the future of the physical home video releases of its title other than its current distribution deal with Studio Distribution Services in question.
+However, the transfer does not include co-production films outside Warner Bros. as some MGM co-financed films are still owned by the respective co-distributors.
+On May 26, 2021, it was officially announced that MGM would be acquired by Amazon for $8.45 billion, subject to regulatory approvals and other routine closing conditions; with MGM continuing to operate as a label under Amazon, but leaving the future of the physical home video releases of its titles other than its current distribution deal with Studio Distribution Services and several third-party boutique labels in question.
 The merger was finalized on March 17, 2022.

 Catalog and distribution deals

-Currently in the United States and Canada, MGM's catalog is distributed by Studio Distribution Services, LLC., a joint venture between Warner Bros.
-Home Entertainment and Universal Pictures Home Entertainment that was first announced on January 14, 2020, later revealing the name on April 23, 2021, and marketed by Warner, with Warner also handling distribution internationally.
-Warner already owns and distributes MGM's pre-May 1986 library through their ownership of Turner Entertainment Co., but the former began a distribution deal with the latter for its remaining catalog titles and select UAR releases when the latter left 20th Century Fox Home Entertainment – a prior distribution deal that began in 2006 – on June 30, 2020, and Universal already began distributing some of UAR's other releases beginning with Operation Finale on December 4, 2018.
+Currently in the United States and Canada, MGM's catalog is distributed by Warner Bros.
+Home Entertainment through Studio Distribution Services, a joint venture between Warner Bros. and Universal that was first announced on January 14, 2020, later revealing the name on April 23, 2021, and marketed by Warner Bros., with them also handling distribution internationally (expect for Japan, where Warner Bros.
+Japan LLC handling owner of rights and Happinet through its Media Marketing unit handling distribution).
+Warner Bros. already owns and distributes MGM's pre-May 1986 library (besides Electric Dreams as that was produced by Virgin and released through MGM/UA Entertainment Co. in the United States and Asia and 20th Century Fox elsewhere) through their ownership of Turner Entertainment Co., but the former began a distribution deal with the latter for its remaining catalog titles and select UAR releases when the latter left 20th Century Fox Home Entertainment – a prior distribution deal that began in 1999 – on June 30, 2020, and Universal distributed some of UAR's other releases beginning with Operation Finale on December 4, 2018, and ended with Licorice Pizza.
 MGM also licenses out some of its film and television library to Kino Lorber, the Criterion Collection, Shout!
-Factory and Vinegar Syndrome.
+Studios, Vinegar Syndrome, Visual Entertainment Inc., Twilight Time, Arrow Films, Severin Films, Olive Films and Sandpiper Pictures in addition to handling home media releases of its Manufacture-on-demand titles through Allied Vaughn.
+HBO Max handles the streaming rights to the pre-May 1986 library, while Amazon Prime Video and MGM+ handle the streaming rights to the post-May 1986 library.

-Many of Orion Pictures' films since its revival have been released through various third-party companies.
-The remake of The Town That Dreaded Sundown was released by Image Entertainment.
-However, 20th Century, and later on Warner Bros. (via SDS, LLC.) would handle home video distribution of Orion's movies released through UAR.
+Many of Orion Pictures' films since its revival have been released through various third-party companies rather than through MGM/Fox.
+For example, the remake of The Town That Dreaded Sundown was released by Image Entertainment.
+However, 20th Century Fox, and later on Warner Bros. (via SDS, LLC.) would handle home video distribution of Orion's movies released through UAR.